 Remember to apply for scholarships at your preferred school.
 Even if you’re already in college, keep on applying for scholarships.
 With this, you can get funding for the housing, books, and other costs inside the university.

-4. Take AP Classes
+Take AP classes

 In some states, they offer college credit for lessons which are already taken during high school.
 These AP classes are taught in a higher standard and require studying using AP books.